Astronaut828/FOS/README.md

 - **User Empowerment:** FOS is built to empower users, providing a safe space for free expression without fear of censorship or cancel culture.

 ## How It Works

+1. **Content Submission:** Users can submit their content to the FOS platform.